ifIMust/srsr/README.md

 By default, clients are expected to send a heartbeat every 30 seconds, or they will be deregistered.

 ## Usage
+There is no binary package at this time, so the Go compiler is required.

 ### Server
 For default port and timeout configuration:
 `go run main.go`